sedexch/sedexch.github.io/docs/client-container-v5/index.md

 ### I) Initial Configuration

-The following manual preparation steps only have to be executed once before the very first start of the sedex-client.
+The following manual preparation steps only have to be executed once before the very first start of the sedex Client.

 #### Step 1: Create a sedex-data directory
-Create a directory "sedex-data" on the local host or a network attached storage (NAS) where the sedex-client will store files that have to be persisted outside of the Docker container (ex. the sedex messaging interface directories).
+Create a directory "sedex-data" on the local host or a network attached storage (NAS) where the sedex Client will store files that have to be persisted outside of the Docker container (ex. the sedex messaging interface directories).
 This directory will be used as a Docker bind mount.

 ```